When Is It Time To See A Fertility Specialist?

 Reproductive History: Details questions about menstrual cycles, pregnancy history, methods of contraception used, and previous attempts to conceive.

 After the initial discussion, your doctor might recommend a series of physical exams and diagnostic tests to gather more information about your fertility status.
-This can include ultrasound scans to assess the uterus and ovaries, blood tests to measure hormone levels, and specific tests like the hysterosalpingogram (HSG)to evaluate the fallopian tubes and uterine cavity.
+This can include ultrasound scans to assess the uterus and ovaries, blood tests to measure hormone levels, and specific tests like the Hysterosalpingogram (HSG)to evaluate the fallopian tubes and uterine cavity.
 A semen analysis may be ordered to assess sperm count, motility, and morphology, and genetic screening tests for both partners to identify any potential hereditary conditions.

 These diagnostics evaluate four essential aspects of your fertility: